 Front Wheel Steering System with Movable Headlights Report Download

-The project here is all about Front wheel Steering system with movable headlights with latest electronics technology.
 The most conventional steering arrangement is to turn the front wheels using a hand–operated steering wheel which is positioned in front of the driver, via the steering column, which may contain universal joints to allow it to deviate somewhat from a straight line.
 Other arrangements are sometimes found on different types of vehicles, for example, a tiller or rear–wheel steering.
 Tracked vehicles such as tanks usually employ differential steering — that is, the tracks are made to move at different speeds or even in opposite directions to bring about a change of course.

 Many modern vehicles offer a form of passive rear steering to counteract normal vehicle tendencies.
 For example, Subaru used a passive steering system to correct for the rear wheel’s tendency to toe-out.
 On many vehicles, when cornering, the rear wheels tend to steer slightly to the outside of a turn, which can reduce stability.
 The passive steering system uses the lateral forces generated in a turn (through suspension geometry) and the bushings to correct this tendency and steer the wheels slightly to the inside of the corner.
 This improves the stability of the car, through the turn.
 This effect is called compliance understeer and it, or its opposite, is present on all suspensions.
 Typical methods of achieving compliance understeer are to use a Watt’s Link on a live rear axle, or the use of toe control bushings on a twist beam suspension.
 On an independent rear suspension it is normally achieved by changing the rates of the rubber bushings in the suspension.
 Some suspensions will always have compliance oversteer due to geometry, such as Hotchkiss live axles or a semi trailing arm IRS.